it-dept-cis/Essential-Guide-to-Election-Security/docs/source/README.rst

     NOTE: This is a pre-release, draft version of this Guide.
 We're calling it a soft launch, but it's more of an 'open review period.'

-    We welcomed feedback.
+    We welcome feedback.
 It will be continually updated as we move toward a formal launch of the site in Summer 2022.
 Feel free to contact us at |eges_email|.
 Thank you!

 The Essential Guide to Election Security
 ===============================================